Bathroom Fans, Electrical

 Should I Leave the Bathroom Fan On All Day?

 You’ll also use much more energy than you need, which will increase your electric bill each month.
-Make sure to save energy and your fan by only using after showers and after using the bathroom.
+Make sure to save energy and your fan by only using it after showers and after using the bathroom.

 Can I Make My Bathroom Fan More Efficient?